hesco/hesco-weave/README.md

 into the -i and -o switches on an iptables rule, respectively.
 Hopefully that pull request will soon make it into the upstream project and when that has happened, this feature should work without patching a future version of the firewall module.
+(although not necessary for weave::firewall::, this patch will also support interface aliases).

 Use of this feature is enabled by setting 'weave::manage_firewall' to a true value in your hiera data.